cloudwego/cloudwego.github.io/content/en/docs/cwgo/tutorials/cli/_index.md

 ## Using

-cwgo supports two generation methods of interactive command line and static command line.
+cwgo supports static command line.
 And **weakened the concept of new and update**, just input the previous command directly when updating.

 ## Interactive command line